City Airline: History

 City Airline was established in 1997, originally operating wet leases for British Midland Airways.
 On 10 September 2001, it started its own regional services from Gothenburg, much of which correspond to the needs of large companies based in Gothenburg, most notably Volvo Cars with its links to Birmingham (Jaguar Cars), Volvo Trucks with links to Lyon (Renault Trucks) and AstraZeneca with links to Manchester Airport.
 It has from around 2008 expanded in the leisure market with destinations such as Barcelona, Nice and Mallorca.

-City Airline has signed a codeshare agreement with Scandinavian Airlines.
+City Airline has signed a codeshare agreement with Scandinavian Airlines from March 2006, which also made the SAS frequent flyer-program available on City Airline flights.

 On 29 April 2011, City Airline announced that Swedish regional airline Skyways Express acquired the company and City Airline name will be dropped and all flights would operated under the Skyways brand.

 On 22 May 2012, Skyways announced immediate cancellation of all flights due to lack of finances.
 Both City Airline AB and Skyways Express AB filed for bankruptcy.

-Destinations

-All regular flights at destined from/to Göteborg Landvetter Airport.